 "No one."
 She simply repeated, noting that there was something peculiar in his voice – something that was apologizing and sorry even though it shouldn't be; had no reason to be.
 "Not even myself."

-Two weeks only and Paul Kellerman knew her better than anyone ever had, as strange and slightly shameful as it might be.
+Two weeks only, and Paul Kellerman knew her better than anyone ever had, as strange and slightly shameful as it might sound.
 Maybe, some day, he would know every detail of that nightmarish haunting afternoon, every bit of it and of her life, too.

-Maybe one day, there wouldn't be a single detail of Sara's life, fears and hopes that Paul Kellerman wouldn't know by heart.
+Maybe one day, there wouldn't be a single detail about Sara Tancredi that Paul Kellerman wouldn't know by heart.

-There was a bit of awkwardness, when Kellerman helped her out of the closet, sometime after he'd decided that the cost was clear.
-They exited the hotel together safely, though silent, yet there wasn't a bit of embarrassment about that silence – with Paul Kellerman, Sara decided that both talking and quiet were okay.
+There was a bit of awkwardness, when Kellerman helped her out of the closet, sometime after he had decided that the cost was clear.
+They exited the hotel together safely, silently, yet there wasn't a bit of embarrassment about that silence – with Paul Kellerman, Sara decided that both talking and quiet were okay.

-They joined the others, and Paul almost wished that he could have said something to her before they reached Lincoln and Roland – wished he could have asked her why she'd even told him, if it changed anything; if she was still resigned to stay away from him as Michael had suggested.
+They joined the others, and Paul almost wished that he could have said something to her before they reached Lincoln and Roland – wished he could have asked her why she had told him, or if it changed anything; if she was still resigned to stay away from him as Michael had suggested.

-It was his own damned fault, he figured; he'd had the occasion, they'd walked out the staircase in silence and now, Lincoln was already assailing her with questions, worry visible on his face – what the hell would he have said to Michael if he'd lost his girlfriend? – and Paul's moment was gone.
-If he'd wanted to seize it, it should have been before.
+It was his own damned fault, he figured; he'd had the occasion, they had walked out the staircase in silence and now, Lincoln was already assailing her with questions, worry visible on his face – what the hell would he have said to Michael if he'd lost his girlfriend? – and Paul's moment was gone.
+If he had wanted to seize it, it should have been before.

-Though as the team embarked on the plane, as Roland verified the data on his device ad Lincoln searched for his seat, Kellerman felt unwilling goose bumps cover his flesh as Sara's hand closed on his wrist; a bit like he'd done with her after he pulled her out of Logan's room, only the contact was more brief, and intense.
+Though as the team embarked on the plane, as Roland verified the data on his device and Lincoln searched for his seat, Kellerman felt unwilling goose bumps cover his flesh as Sara's hand closed on his wrist; a bit like he had done with her after he pulled her out of Logan's room, only the contact was more brief, and intense.